mk23/jmxproxy/README.md

 JMXPROXY
 ========

-JMXProxy exposes all available mbean attributes available on a given JVM via simple HTTP request.
-The results are in easily-parsable json format.
+JMXProxy exposes all available MBean attributes on a given JVM via simple HTTP request.
+The results are in easily-parsable JSON format.
 The server component is built using [Dropwizard](http://dropwizard.codahale.com/).

 Compiling
 ---------

-The build is simple maven2 invocation.
+The build is simple [maven](http://maven.apache.org) invocation.
+To compile, test, and package JMXProxy execute the following.

     $ mvn clean package

+The resulting package is a self-executable "fat jar" file located at `target/jmxproxy-2.1.2-SNAPSHOT/jar`

 Configuration